 but eligible in SuperCars / Super1600 / TouringCars.
 Without this rule, we would have never seen an Audi S1, the latest models of the Ford Fiesta or Focus, the Renaut Mégane an Peugeot 208 or a Seat Ibiza in our sport.
 Not to mention those rare exceptions like the Škoda Citigo or the Volkswagen Beetle or Scirocco.
 Imagine how boring our sport would be without these cars.

-So it is great to see, that the FIA obviously allows for these new possibilities.
+So it would be great to see, if the FIA would allows for new possibilities.
 I am sure that electric Rallycross will deliver great battles.
 And believe me, I love the sound of a combustion engine.
 But with this perspective I am really looking forward to next year’s FIA World Rallycross Championship.